AnthonyToons7/Javascript-random-help-extension/README.md

 ## Features

-It helps with if statements :)
+Random help with JS.

+The only command at the moment is "Write me a switch case with <number> cases".

 ## Known Issues

-It triggers the second you finish that second f
+Not reliable

 ## Release Notes

 ### 1.0.0

-Initial release of thos extension
+Initial release of this extension

 **Enjoy!**